mark-hallman/DFRWS-2019-KAPE-Workshop/README.md

 ### Hands on Labs

 Lab 1.1a - Collect evidence of execution and all registry files from your own system.
 Your base folder should start with "kape_out".
-Example:  F:\kape_out.
-After the command has finished,  review the folder structure that was created under F:\kape_out\tdest\C.  Last
+Example:  G:\kape_out.
+After the command has finished,  review the folder structure that was created under G:\kape_out\tdest\C.  Last

 ```
-kape --tsource C: --target LnkFilesAndJumpLists,EvidenceOfExecution --tdest F:\kape_out\tdest
+kape --tsource C: --target LnkFilesAndJumpLists,EvidenceOfExecution --tdest G:\kape_out\tdest
 ```

 Lab 1.1b - What was the total execution time according to the Console_Log.txt